allenai/SPECTER2/README.md

 ### \*\*\*\*Update 28 Feb 2023***

-The huggingface model names have been updated to remain consistent with this repo.
+The huggingface model names have been updated for consistency with this repo.
 Please refer to the updated names [here](https://huggingface.co/models?search=allenai/specter-2).

 ## Overview
 SPECTER 2.0 is a document embedding model for scientific tasks and documents.
 It builds on the original [SPECTER](https://github.com/allenai/specter) and [SciRepEval](https://github.com/allenai/scirepeval) works, and can be used to generate effective embeddings for multiple task formats i.e Classification, Regression, Retrieval and Search.